lbeckley/JavaProject_OnlineStore/README.txt

 On "Home" page:
 3) Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event)

+Preview project in GitHub at this link: https://lbeckley.github.io/JavaProject_OnlineStore/index.html